-Most often brown leaves are as a result of a nutrient deficiency such as phosphate, potash or nitrogen and can be easily remedied with an application of fertilizer in the Spring or Summer.
+Most often brown leaves are a result of a nutrient deficiency such as phosphate, potash, or nitrogen and can be easily remedied with an application of fertilizer in the Spring or Summer.

 The brown leaves do not turn green again but new growth should be green and healthy and any existing brown leaves should not get any worse.

-Brown, wilting leaves are usually as a result of too much or not enough moisture.
-High temperatures and blazing sunshine combined with high winds and dry soil can often result in brown wilting leaves as can frost damage, if there has been a late frost in Spring.
+Brown, wilting leaves are usually a result of too much or not enough moisture.
+High temperatures and blazing sunshine combined with high winds and dry soil can often result in brown wilting leaves as can frost damage if there has been a late frost in Spring.

 Roses appreciate airflow but if they are in a particularly exposed location with severe gusts of wind then the wind can sap excess moisture from the leaves and cause them to dry out.

-If you rose is in a windy location and turning brown then consider providing a wind break with shrubbery (bamboo does a great job) or moving the rose to a more sheltered location.
+If your rose is in a windy location and turning brown then consider providing a wind break with shrubbery (bamboo does a great job) or moving the rose to a more sheltered location.

 If the rose bush is suffering due to drought, heat and sun extremes then give it a really good soak with a hose and apply mulch to retain moisture and keep the roots nice and cool.